 The University has appointed Jo Horsburgh, current strategy director at the University of Warwick, as its new registrar and secretary.

-A management graduate from the University of Cambridge, Jo worked in human resources and management consultancy, before joining Warwick in 2003.
-In her 14 years there she has filled the posts of director of human resources, deputy registrar and strategy director.
+A management graduate from the University of Cambridge, Jo worked in human resources and management consultancy before joining Warwick in 2003.
+In 14 years there she filled the posts of director of human resources, deputy registrar and strategy director.

 At York, the registrar and secretary has overall responsibility for the central support services, and the effectiveness of the University’s governance structure.
-The registrar has very broad oversight that is to a certain extent what any given incumbent makes of it.
+The registrar has very broad oversight, and is frequently described as ‘a job that is what you make of it’.

 Registrars tend to have wide CVs and are typically externally appointed.
 David Duncan had previously worked for the University of Dundee, and is now secretary of Glasgow University.